gamedig/rust-gamedig/README.md

 To see more examples, see the [examples](examples) folder.

 # Documentation
 The documentation is available at [docs.rs](https://docs.rs/gamedig/latest/gamedig/).
+Curious about the history and what changed between versions? you can see just that in the [CHANGELOG](CHANGELOG.md) file.

 # Games List
 To see the supported (or the planned to support) games, see [GAMES](GAMES.md).